ethereum/consensus-specs/specs/bellatrix/fork-choice.md

 #### `notify_forkchoice_updated`

-This function performs two actions *atomically*:
+This function performs three actions *atomically*:
 * Re-organizes the execution payload chain and corresponding state to make `head_block_hash` the head.
+* Updates safe block hash with the value provided by `safe_block_hash` parameter.
 * Applies finality to the execution state: it irreversibly persists the chain of all execution payloads and corresponding state, up to and including `finalized_block_hash`.